andycasey/smhr/README.md

 ~/anaconda/Launcher.app/Contents/Resources/qt_menu.nib
 /usr/local/Cellar/qt/4.8.7_1/lib/QtGui.framework/Versions/4/Resources/qt_menu.nib
 ```
-- There are sometimes some problems with segfaults.
+- There are sometimes some problems with segfaults due to the GUI library.
 We hope this will go away when we move away from pyside.
 Sorry.